carpentries/instructor-training/_episodes/11-practice-teaching.md

 This is part of the reason for The Carpentries rule, "Never teach alone."
-Having another instructor in the classroom saves your voice (it is hard to talk for two days straight), but more importantly, it is a chance for instructors to learn from one another and be a supportive voice in the room.
+Having another Instructor in the classroom divides the effort, but more importantly, it is a chance for Instructors to learn from one another and be a supportive voice in the room.

 Finally, be kind to yourself.
 If you are a self-critical person, it is OK to remind yourself:

 *   The feedback is not personal.
+In many cases, feedback says more about the person giving it than the person receiving it.
 *   There are always positives along with the negatives.

-> ## Feedback on Feedback (Optional)
->
-> Watch either this [scipy tutorial][scipy-video-1] (8:40)
-> or this [other tutorial][scipy-video-2] (11:42).
-> For each, give feedback following the 2x2
-> model.
-Put your feedback in the Etherpad.
->
-> This exercise and discussion should take about 15 minutes.
-{: .challenge}
+Save your favorites to review regularly!

 > ## Using Feedback
 >
-> Look back at the feedback you received on your teaching in an earlier exercise.
+> Look back at the feedback you received on your teaching.
 > How do you feel about this feedback?
 Is it fair and reasonable?
 Do you agree with it?
 >
 > Identify at least one specific change you will make to your teaching based on this feedback.